Two-Dimensional Ferroelectric Altermagnets: From Model to Material Realization

 Despite their promise, FEAM research has so far been limited to 3D bulk crystals~\cite{Gu2025PRL, Smejkal2024arxiv}.
-Extending FEAM to 2D systems is both timely and essential for the development of nanoscale devices, where atomically thin materials offer key advantages such as reduced device footprints, enhanced tunability, and compatibility with existing technologies.
+Extending FEAM to 2D systems is both timely and essential for the development of nanoscale devices, where atomically thin materials offer key advantages such as improved scalability, tunable physical properties, and facile integration with flexible electronics~\cite{bhimanapati2015recent}.
 However, 2D FEAM remains largely unexplored, and a general theoretical framework that explains how ferroelectricity can induce altermagnetism in 2D systems is still lacking.
-This absence not only limits the fundamental understanding but also hinders systematic materials discovery.
+This absence not only limits the fundamental understanding of FEAM but also hinders systematic materials discovery.
 Given the rising demand for ultrathin materials with electrically switchable magnetism, identifying and designing 2D FEAM has become an urgent goal.

 In this work, we overcome these challenges by introducing a universal design principle for 2D FEAM and confirming its feasibility through both model analysis and first-principles calculations.
-We first construct a tight-binding (TB) model showing how ferroelectric lattice distortions break translation symmetry to enable spin‐inequivalent hopping, triggering altermagnetism.
-Crucially, reversing the ferroelectric polarization flips the spin splitting by interchanging sublattice‐dependent hoppings.
-Guided by this model, we identify a family of 2D materials, vanadium oxyhalides and sulfide halides (VOX$_2$ and VSX$_2$, with X = Cl, Br, I), as promising FEAM candidates.
-In these compounds, ferroelectricity arises from pseudo Jahn-Teller distortions, while Peierls-like dimerization induces the rotation symmetry to realize the FEAM.
-Our simulations confirm the reversibility of the ferroelectrically controlled spin splitting, and we propose the magneto‐optical Kerr effect as a viable experimental probe.
+We first construct a tight-binding (TB) model showing how lattice distortions break translation symmetry to enable spin‐inequivalent hopping, triggering altermagnetism.
+Crucially, reversing the FE polarization flips the spin splitting by interchanging sublattice‐dependent hoppings.
+Guided by this model, we identify a family of well-established 2D materials, vanadium oxyhalides and sulfide halides (VOX$_2$ and VSX$_2$, with X = Cl, Br, I)~\cite{tan2019two, ai2019intrinsic, xu2020electric, zhang2021peierls}, as promising FEAM candidates.
+In these compounds, ferroelectricity arises from pseudo Jahn-Teller distortions, while Peierls-like dimerization induces the $R$ symmetry to realize the FEAM.
+Our simulations confirm the reversibility of the ferroelectrically controlled spin splitting, and we propose the magneto‐optical Kerr effect (MOKE) as a viable experimental probe.
 By integrating symmetry analysis, effective model, and first‐principles validation, our work not only establishes a promising pathway for achieving 2D FEAM but also lays the groundwork for their future experimental realization and spintronic applications.